krzysztof-gzocha/pingor/README.md

 [Install]
 WantedBy=multi-user.target
 ```
+After configuring it you can inspect the logs to check for connection disruption

+# Known issues
+- Was not tested on Windows

-### Contributing
+# Contributing
-All ideas and pull requests are welcomed and appreciated :)
+All ideas and pull requests are welcomed and appreciated.
-If you have any problem with usage don't hesitate to create an issue, we can figure your problem out together.
+If you have any problem with usage don't hesitate to create an issue, we can figure out your problem together.

 # Author
 Krzysztof Gzocha
 [![](https://img.shields.io/badge/Twitter-%40kgzocha-blue.svg)](https://twitter.com/kgzocha)